Trip Summary and Itinerary Map

 What our customers think of Crossing the Circle in Style

-My most memorable moment was the complete silence when engine on Zodiac was turned off
+My most memorable moment was the complete silence when the engine on the zodiac was turned off.

 Travelled: January 2023

 - On-board helicopter facilities (available in selected locations only)

 - 4 Zodiac embarkation points for swift landing opportunities

 - 1A+ Ice Class rating

 - The most exciting range of adventure activities available in Antarctica, including flightseeing, stand-up paddleboarding and cross-country skiing